-During the summer we saw lockdown restrictions ease with new legal limits on social gatherings and localised lockdowns as infection rates rise.
-We now have a second national month-long lockdown which demonstrates how the situation is highly complex and subject to change.
-The NHS has actively planned and is now seeing the beginning of a possible second peak.
+During the last twelve months we have seen three national lockdowns and subsequent easing of restrictions with new legal limits on social gatherings and localised lockdowns as infection rates rise.
+In February 2021, a new four-step plan was unveiled to ease the country out of lockdown if the conditions for lockdown easing are met at each stage.
+The NHS is past the peak of the current wave of the pandemic, but we are mindful that the situation is highly complex and subject to change.
 This has the potential to divert attention and resources from consultation activity and presents additional challenges in terms of planning and delivering activity.

 The working lives of our staff (right across the health and care sector) have been significantly impacted by COVID-19.
-On the front line, staff across all care settings and specialities have undergone unprecedented levels of stress as they have focussed on dealing with the immediate crisis and in planning for and now responding to a likely resurgence.
+On the front line, staff across all care settings and specialities have undergone unprecedented levels of stress as they have focussed on dealing with the crisis and in planning for a winter resurgence.
 Many support and back office functions have been forced to adopt a remote working set-up to keep staff safe and comply with government guidelines.

 We should not underestimate how changes to working environments and patterns may bring new restrictions where we might previously have engaged with ease.
-We have also considered how much 'head space' staff have for considering long term questions about the configuration of services while they are grappling with a potential second peak and are focused on delivering care in challenging conditions today.
+We have also considered how much 'head space' staff have for considering long term questions about the configuration of services while we have just past the latest peak and are focused on delivering care in challenging conditions today.
 There may be fatigue and cynicism amongst some staff groups as a result of COVID-19 and we will be respectful of attitudes as we position the consultation as a key opportunity for health professionals and staff of all types to influence the future.